The Manchester Enterprise

 Click Here To Subscribe On-line

-Mrs. Joyce Runion age 70, of Manchester passed away Thursday, December 22nd, 2016.
-She is survived by her husband Wiley Runion Jr., her son John Lesley Runion of Oneida, her daughter Karen Runion of London.
-Also surviving is her brother John Roberts of Hamilton, Ohio and her sister Julia Runion of Oneida, along with 4 grandchildren and 1 great grandchildren.
-She was preceded in death by her parents James Frank and Lillie Dezarn Roberts.
+Roger Dale Burns age 61, East Bernstadt, KY, passed away Monday, December 26th, 2016.
+He is survived by his wife, Ruth Ann Burns of East Bernstadt.
+Also surviving is his son, Roger Burns and wife Brittney of Manchester.
+He is also survived by his brother Larry Lee Burns and wife Delores of East Bernstadt, brother-in-law Ralph Barger, and three grandchildren Makayla, Madison and Allison Burns of Manchester.
+Also survived by a host of family and friends.
+He was preceded in death by his parents Cecil Burns and Mae Davidson Burns.

-The funeral service will be held 12 Noon, Tuesday, December 27th, 2016 at the Britton Funeral Home Chapel with Archie Henson, Paul Stewart, Ted Eversole and Glenn Hyden officiating.
-Burial will follow in the Hensley Cemetery, Oneida, Ky.
-Visitation will be after 6 PM Monday, December 26th, 2016 at the Britton Funeral Home Chapel.
+Funeral service for Roger Dale Burns will be held 12 Noon Thursday, December 29th, 2016 at Arthur Ridge Missionary Baptist Church with Adam Fuson and Terry Abner officiating.
+Burial will follow in the Spurlock Cemetery in Oneida, KY.
+Visitation will be after 12 PM Thursday, December 29th, 2016 at Arthur Ridge Missionary Baptist Church.

 Britton Funeral Home is in charge of the arrangements.